We’ll walk through exactly how long to cook 3 lb meatloaf at 375 for the best, juiciest results. So let’s learn the secrets to perfect results

 Can I reheat leftover meatloaf?

-- Leftover meatloaf holds up very well.
-Slice it and reheat gently covered in foil at 300°F until warmed through, about 20 minutes.
+• The leftover meatloaf holds up very well.
+Slice it and reheat gently covered in foil at 300°F until warmed through about 20 minutes.
 Take care not to overcook.

-Is it better to bake meatloaf in glass or metal pan?
+Is it better to bake meatloaf in a glass or metal pan?

-- Metal pans conduct heat more evenly.
-But a glass baking dish also works well, just increase cook time 5-10 minutes since glass doesn’t conduct heat as quickly.
+• Metal pans conduct heat more evenly.
+But a glass baking dish also works well; increase cook time by 5-10 minutes since glass doesn’t conduct heat as quickly.

 Should I glaze my meatloaf before or after cooking?

-- For maximum flavor and caramelization, it’s best to glaze meatloaf in the last 15 minutes of baking once the exterior has browned.
+• For maximum flavour and caramelization, it’s best to glaze meatloaf in the last 15 minutes of baking once the exterior has been browned.

 Conclusion

 Monitor the temperature and utilize the visual tests for a tender, moist interior and browned crust.
 Avoid common mistakes like overpacking or baking at too high of heat.
-In about an hour, you can have the ultimate home cooked comfort food.
+You can have the ultimate home-cooked comfort food in about an hour.
 So gather your ingredients and get ready to enjoy meatloaf perfection!